AdobeDocs/workfront.en/help/classic/workfront-fusion/tutorials/tutorials.md

 This section contains the following articles:

   <!--
-  Connect to any web service that uses OAuth2
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><a href="../../workfront-fusion/tutorials/connect-any-service-uses-oauth2.md" class="MCXref xref" xrefformat="{para}">Connect to any web service that uses OAuth2</a> </li>
   -->

   <!--
-  Example of a Default route configured for a router -->
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><a href="../../workfront-fusion/tutorials/example-default-route-configured-router.md" class="MCXref xref" xrefformat="{para}">Example of a Default route configured for a router</a> </li>
+  -->

   <!--
-  Extract an item or its value from a collection array -->
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><a href="../../workfront-fusion/tutorials/extract-item-value-collection-array.md" class="MCXref xref" xrefformat="{para}">Extract an item or its value from a collection array</a> </li>
+  -->

 * [Scenario example: Connect email, Text Parser, and Google Sheets](../../workfront-fusion/scenarios/example-connect-email-text-parser-gsheets.md)

   <!--
-  Make an HTTP request with an API Key
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><a href="../../workfront-fusion/tutorials/make-an-http-request-with-an-api-key.md" class="MCXref xref" xrefformat="{para}">Make an HTTP request with an API Key</a> </li>
   -->

 * [Sync Airtable and Google contacts](../../workfront-fusion/tutorials/sync-airtable-google-contacts.md)